bingeli1212/nitrile-preview/doc/DOC-tokenizer.md

   on LATEX yet because there is no suitable font found to show this glyph.

-- It has been observed if a \lfloor and/or \rfloor symbol is to appear in a LATEX document by itself, then nothing is seen in the PDF.
-To make it "appear", it must be part of a \left-\right expression: such as \left\lfloor ... \right\rfloor.
-  CONTEX does not this problem.
-  Thus, the solution is to always use \left\lfloor and \right\rfloor.

-- Note that the backtick and the dollar-sign arn't part of the TEX math expression.
+- Note that the backtick and the dollar-sign aren't part of the TEX math expression.
 CONTEX even goes so far as to raise an error if a dollar-sign or backtick is detected.
 For this reason and others, the math expression detection excludes any appearances